-To ensure the integrity of your data, set up a maintenance plan using the recommendations in this document, which is available on the ImageNow Customer Portal.
+To ensure the integrity of your data, set up a maintenance plan using the recommendations in this document, which is available on the Perceptive Content Customer Portal.
 In addition, to avoid disk contention, if you can do so, move the database transaction log to a different drive than the drive where the data files and operating system are located.

-In your anti-virus application, disable on-access scanning for the \inserver6 directory, including all subdirectories, and your database.
-When you use on-access scanning, your virus scanner continually examines the ImageNow Server memory and file system, which can decrease performance.
-If you move any directory outside of \inserver6, make sure you disable on-access scanning in the new location.
-You can verify the location of ImageNow directories through the \inserver6\etc\inow.ini file.
+In your anti-virus application, disable on-access scanning for the \inserver directory, including all subdirectories, and your database.
+When you use on-access scanning, your virus scanner continually examines the Perceptive Content Server memory and file system, which can decrease performance.
+If you move any directory outside of \inserver, make sure you disable on-access scanning in the new location.
+You can verify the location of Perceptive Content directories through the \inserver\etc\inow.ini file.

 Verify that the num.workers setting in the inserver.ini file is set to reflect an accurate number of users.
 The suggested ratio is to set one thread for every ten users.
-If you change this setting, make sure you reevaluate the max worker threads setting in SQL Server, using the information in the "Tune the Microsoft SQL Server for the ImageNow Server on Windows" section of this document.
+If you change this setting, make sure you reevaluate the max worker threads setting in SQL Server, using the information in the Tune the Microsoft SQL Server for the Perceptive Content Server on Windows section of this document.

-Managing index integrity
+Manage index integrity